lumeland/lume.land/docs/overview/installation.md

 ## Don't install Lume

 **Lume doesn't need to be installed**.
-The recommended way to use Lume is via [Deno's tasks](https://deno.land/manual/tools/task_runner) so you can run for example `deno task lume` in any environment with Deno and it just works.
+The recommended way to use Lume is via [Deno's tasks](https://deno.land/manual/tools/task_runner) so you can run, for example, `deno` task lume` in any environment with Deno and it just works.

 To setup Lume in your project folder, run the following command: